sillsdev/TheCombine/docs/deploy/README.md

 #### Create SSH config

-In order to run the playbook that registers the NUC on the certificate server (or "demo server") you need to be able to <tt>ssh</tt> to the certificate server from your host machine (or from the VM if you are running Windows on your host machine).
+In order to run the playbook that registers the NUC on the certificate server (or "live server") you need to be able to <tt>ssh</tt> to the certificate server from your host machine (or from the VM if you are running Windows on your host machine).

-Create an SSH config file (<tt>~/.ssh/config</tt>) to enable an <tt>ssh</tt> connection to the demo server.
+Create an SSH config file (<tt>~/.ssh/config</tt>) to enable an <tt>ssh</tt> connection to the live server.
 The SSH config file shall contain the following configuration:
 ```
     Host thecombine
     HostName <ip_address_for_thecombine.languagetechnology.org>
-    User <demo_server_login>
+    User <live_server_login>
     IdentityFile ~/.ssh/id_rsa

 ```
 Notes
   - the IP address for thecombine.languagetechnology.org is the actual IP address, not the one published by CloudFlare.
-  - the demo_server_login account must have <tt>sudo</tt> priveleges on thecombine.languagetechnology.org.
+  - the live_server_login account must have <tt>sudo</tt> priveleges on thecombine.languagetechnology.org.

 ### Installing *TheCombine*